 Funding for infrastructure and coordination of school health programs improves effectiveness and enables the programs to provide non-billable services responsive to specific school and community needs.
+This can be the hardest funding to secure, especially through grants, so look to initiative partners to provide this much needed component.

-For example, Alameda County provides an annual base allocation of \$113,000 to each school health center.
+For example, Alameda County provides an annual base allocation of \$114,000 to each school health center.
 This leverages anywhere from three to eight times the funding in services, depending on the school health center's maturity.
 However, the return on investment is much greater.
 The county's core funding ensures implementation of an evidence-based model, universal access to health care for all students, engagement in the county-wide learning community, and participation in a shared database and evaluation.
 It also builds the school health centers' ability to leverage partner resources and create seamless systems of support for students and families.